aptech/docs/docs/CR-glm.rst

     :type family: string

-    :param var_names: (k+1)x1⁢ string array or character matrix, the names of the variables.
+    :param var_names: Optional argument, the names of the variables.
 The first element must be the name of the dependent variable. e.g., :code:`var_names = "admit" $| "gre" $| "gpa" $| "rank"`, then :code:`"admit"` will be the label of the response variable, :code:`"gre"`, :code:`"gpa"`, :code:`"rank"` are the labels of the independent variables corresponding to the order in the *X* matrix.
-    :type var_names: Optional argument
+    :type var_names: (k+1)x1⁢ string array or character matrix

-    :param categoryIdx: :math: `1 × k_d` matrix, :math: `k_d \leq k`. :math: `k_d` is the categorical variable index of *X* matrix.
+    :param categoryIdx: Optional argument, :math: `k_d \leq k`. :math: `k_d` is the categorical variable index of *X* matrix.
         *categoryIdx* specifies the categorical variable columns to be used in the analysis. e.g. If *categoryIdx* = 0, then it means the independent variable does not contain any categorical variables;
         if *categoryIdx* = :math:`{ 1 4 }`, then it means that column 1 and column 4 in the *X* matrix are categorical variables.